 It is a natural and normal instinct for all cats to scratch.
 One reason is to sharpen their claws.

-Cats need their claws to escape predators by climbing trees or hunting prey when in the wild.
-While indoor cats don’t necessarily need sharp claws for hunting or escaping predators, the instinct is still there.
+Cats need their claws to escape predators by climbing trees or hunting prey in the wild.
+While indoor cats don’t necessarily need sharp claws for hunting or escaping predators, the instinct remains.
 They also come in handy for getting away for a much-needed break from pesky dogs and humans.

 2. Scent Marking

-While scratching, the cat is depositing this unique scent and leaving those little claw husks behind, which gives other cats both a visual and scented greeting card.
+While scratching, the cat deposits this unique scent and leaves those little claw husks behind, giving other cats both a visual and scented greeting card.

-But why does your indoor cat care about scent marking when there aren’t any other cats around?
-Inside or out, cats like to claim territory and leave their scent on everything for their own comfort and to say hello.
+But why does your indoor cat care about scent marking when no other cats are around?
+Inside or out, cats like to claim territory and leave their scent on everything for their comfort and to say hello.

 3. Exercising Those Muscles

-Scratching gives cats the opportunity to stretch their muscles.
+Scratching allows cats to stretch their muscles.
 Their legs and spines get a great stretch during the scratching process, which can also help them remain limber.

 4. Emotional Release